MESAHub/mesa/docs/source/using_mesa/best_practices.rst

 When you begin a new project you should generally use the most recent MESA release.
 Unless you encounter bugs that negatively impact your work, stick with that version throughout the project.
-If you’re starting from a set of input files that were designed for an older version, we suggest you invest some time porting it to the latest version, as if you run into any issues this will make it much easier for the community to assist you.
+If you're starting from a set of input files that were designed for an older version, we suggest you invest some time porting them to the latest version, as if you run into any issues this will make it much easier for the community to assist you.